Sensible Solutions For Estate Planning Matters

-If you are thinking of planning for the future but are not quite sure where to start or what you need, the below five actions can help you decide what is right for you and your family.
+If you are thinking of planning for the future but are not quite sure where to start or what you need, the five actions below can help you decide.

 1. A Will

 A properly drafted will is a road map showing how you intend to distribute your life assets after death.
 It is the single most important document you need to complete.
 If you die intestate, or without a will, the court will distribute your property in accordance with state law.

 A living will is similar to a will, but it outlines your wishes while you are still alive.
 A living will outlines acceptable treatment procedures if you are incapacitated.